Koia

 Koia is a plant-based protein drink brand started by Maya French, Chris Fanucchi and Dustin Baker in the Chicago-area in 2013.
-It has many famous investors such as The Weeknd, Chris Paul, and Cordae.
+It has many investors, such as The Weeknd, Chris Paul, and Cordae.
 In 2016, beverage industry veteran Chris Hunter became a cofounder and CEO.
 In 2019, French was listed on Forbes' 30 Under 30 list for her role in cofounding the company.
 Her lactose intolerance was a motivating factor for making vegan products.
 Koia is sold in many popular stores, including Starbucks, Whole Foods, Walmart, and 7-Eleven.